scleradb/scleradb.github.io/docsrc/interface/shell.md

 The Sclera command line shell provides an interactive interface to manage and analyze your data, and also explore the Sclera metadata.
-The command-line is a lightweight alternative to the [Sclera Visual Shell](/doc/ref/visualshell) and does not support the [Sclera Visualization](/doc/ref/visualization) language extensions.

-The shell can be started by executing the script `$SCLERA_HOME/bin/sclera.sh`, where `$SCLERA_HOME` is the [directory where Sclera is installed](/doc/ref/install#sclera-home).
+The shell can be started by executing the script `$SCLERA_HOME/bin/sclera`, where `$SCLERA_HOME` is the [directory where Sclera is installed](../setup/install.md#sclera-home).

 This section lists the commands that are accepted by the shell.
 The commands can be given on the command line, and executed interactively.
 Or, they can be put in a script and executed using the `source` command.